Corporate governance report

 - Board of Executive Directors strictly separated from the Supervisory Board

 The Board of Executive Directors is responsible for the management of the company, and represents BASF SE in business undertakings with third parties.
 BASF’s Board of Executive Directors is strictly separated from the Supervisory Board, which monitors the activity of the Board of Executive Directors and decides on its composition.
 A member of the Board of Executive Directors cannot simultaneously be a member of the Supervisory Board.
-As the central duty of company management, the Board of Executive Directors agrees on the corporate goals and strategic direction of the BASF Group as well as their individual business areas; determines the company’s internal organization; and decides on the composition of management on the levels below the Board.
-It also manages and monitors BASF Group business through the planning and setting of the corporate budget, the allocation of resources and management capacities, the monitoring and decision-making regarding significant individual measures, and the control of the operational management.
+As the central duty of company management, the Board of Executive Directors agrees on the corporate goals and strategic direction of the BASF Group as well as its individual business areas; determines the company’s internal organization; and decides on the composition of management on the levels below the Board.
+It also manages and monitors BASF Group business by planning and setting the corporate budget, allocating resources and management capacities, monitoring and making decisions on signiﬁcant individual measures, and supervising operational management.

-The Board’s actions and decisions are aligned with the company’s best interests.
+The Board’s actions and decisions are geared toward the company’s best interests.
 It is committed to the goal of sustainably increasing the company’s value.
-Among the Board’s responsibilities is the preparation of the consolidated and individual ﬁnancial statements of BASF SE.
-Furthermore, it must ensure that the company’s activities comply with legal requirements and internal corporate directives.
-This includes the establishment of appropriate controls and risk management systems.
+Among the Board’s responsibilities is the preparation of the consolidated and separate ﬁnancial statements of BASF SE.
+Furthermore, it must ensure that the company’s activities comply with the law and with internal corporate directives.
+This includes the establishment of appropriate systems for control, compliance and risk management.

 Decisions that are reserved for the Board as a whole by law, through the Board of Executive Directors’ Rules of Procedure or through resolutions adopted by the Board, are made at regularly held Board meetings called by the Chairman of the Board of Executive Directors.
 Board decisions are generally based on detailed information and analyses provided by the business areas and specialist units, and, if deemed necessary, by external consultants.
 Board decisions can generally be made via a simple majority.
 In the case of a tied vote, the casting vote is given by the Chairman of the Board.
 However, the Chairman of the Board does not have the right to veto the decisions of the Board of Executive Directors.
 Members of the Board of Executive Directors are authorized to make decisions individually in their assigned areas of responsibility.